 Aqua’s encounter with the Games is nearly identical to Terra’s, except that they have several different rounds.
 While they do get a little hard to judge, I personally find Terra’s to be much harder than Aqua’s, breaking a game-long trend so far of her getting harder content on all fronts!
-Usually the difference is simple, like Round 2 where Aqua fights a Bruiser, but Terra fights a Bruiser and a Vile Phial; or when Terra fights 5 Shoegazers in Round 5 in 15 seconds but Aqua fights 6 Shoegazers in Round 9… over 40 seconds.
+Usually the differences are simple, like Round 2 where Aqua fights a Bruiser, but Terra fights a Bruiser and a Vile Phial; or when Terra fights 5 Shoegazers in Round 5 in under 15 seconds but Aqua fights 6 Shoegazers in Round 9… in under 40 seconds.
 Yet even when the differences get complicated, you can still see the same root concept behind each wave.
 I can’t help but think that these rounds were refined through testing and not guesswork, but that’s so surprising when BBS shows such little regard for character differences and balance at other points?
 I won’t deny that Cartwheel doesn’t make Aqua a very fast fighter, and you’d probably have to account for that… but you’d think her magic commands might make up for it?
 I find myself at a loss.

 After clearing the final round, which is still the small Jellyshade Swarm, curse their varicoloured monotony.
 After this, Aqua apparently learns that the name of her next opponent is “Zack” and since that’s not Terra, it’s clear she’s wondering if she should even stay.
 But the moment she says Zack’s name, she turns around to find him instantly behind her, with great comic timing.
 Zack says hello and excitedly announces that if he beats her, he can fight Terra, revealing the existence of the two bracket system we only briefly explored during Terra and Ven’s story.
 Remember?
 Hercules and Zack were fighting for the final in one bracket during Ven’s campaign, and the winner Zack came to fight Terra when he came out on top in his?
 Of course, this means that Terra never had a semifinal match, but we’re not supposed to think about that.

 Aqua points out that if this is the way things are, she should have been in the bloody audience all along, and well… yeah!
 Remember what I said about poor decision making being a foundation of this games’ plots?
 I bet you that if I surveyed everyone that ever played or watched the scenes of BBS, we’d get a pretty good percentage of people who recognized it would be better to be part of the audience from the outset, plus a sarcastic subset that would never have considered it because you can’t be alive and part of the Olympus Coliseum audience, sheesh.
 Phil continues drilling a hole in my brain by making up bullshit to trick Aqua into staying for one more battle, but she’s eventually convinced when Zack and Hercules want to see this through as well.
 And you know?
-I haven’t given Willa Holland a single compliment in this entire affair, and that’s for good reason, but when she says she’ll finish what she started, it sounds firm but spiteful.
+I haven’t given Willa Holland a single compliment in this entire affair, and that’s for good reason up to this point, but when she says she’ll finish what she started, it sounds firm but spiteful.
 Maybe it’s just me, maybe I’ve got something in my ear, but she has some great deliveries just around the corner and I can’t help but think Willa was starting to get into Aqua’s head and realized just how short her fuse was burning.

 Hercules is dismissed to go train to remove him from the upcoming scene, and Aqua is left alone with Zack and gets a chance to interview him.
 Zack gives a summary of the events of Terra’s trip that shows just how poorly Kingdom Hearts fares in summation: “This dude named Hades tried to make Terra his pawn of darkness, and he used me to do it!”
 I make it a serious, serious point never to try to describe fantasy or sci fi to outsiders or newcomers with in-universe terms, because they never sound anything but ridiculous out of context.
-Assuming the work is genuinely any good, the fact that one feels the need to mention in-universe terms generally shows that one doesn’t understand the core of the work, and conversely, if one can’t summarize a work without using in-universe terms more confusing than a proper name, I suspect the work is not very good either.
+Assuming the work is genuinely any good, the fact that one feels the need to mention in-universe terms to outsiders generally shows that one doesn’t understand the core of the work, and conversely, if one can’t summarize a work without using in-universe terms more confusing than a proper name, I suspect the work is not very good either.
 But that’s just half of my problem with Zack’s summation, the other half lying with the word “dude.”
 Be honest with me: would you really pay any more attention to a product that just casually jumps from casual language to stupidly world-specific terms that sound ludicrous out of context?
 Like, imagine Gandalf taunting the Balrog: “You cannot pass!
 The dark fire will not avail you, Flame of Udun!
 It’s unrighteous, bro!
 Go back to the shadow!”

 Since “dude” is in-character and “pawn of darkness” is not, “pawn of darkness” is ultimately the source of both problems, and should have been made to fit Zack’s voice.